kufena/SimpleAWSTest5.0/SimpleAWSTest5.0API/Infrastructure/Readme.md

 As I have already pointed out, there is no obvious dependence between the second and third stack, but there is because of ordering.
 I'm not sure how to make that explicit.

+So, the main three files in here are:

+  - VPCInfrastructure.json
+  - SGConfigurationDeploymentInfrastructure.json
+  - EC2DeployInfrastructure.json

+Some other files in this folder are:

+  - clicmd.txt contains some AWS CLI commands I've used to create things,
+  - CodeDeployServiceRole.yml and PoliciesAndRoles.txt was an attempt to document some policies and roles required for CodeDeploy/CodeBuild
+  - LoadBalancedEC2Instances.yml was an aborted attempt at CloudFormation in YAML,
+  - userdata.txt contains some commands to install .NET 5.0 and the CodeDeploy agent on an instance.
+This could have been used in the LaunchConfiguration, but in the end I created a new AIM.

+This is the current state of things, as of 11th March 2022.